-Organisations must establish child safe environment policies and procedures and communicate them to everyone involved in the organisation.
+Organisations must establish child safe environments policies and procedures and communicate them to everyone involved in the organisation.

-- increase staff and volunteer awareness of risks to children and the strategies in place to minimise them
+- increase staff and volunteer awareness of risks to children and young people and the strategies in place to minimise them

-- build staff and volunteer knowledge of how to identify suspected child abuse or neglect and respond appropriately.
+- build staff and volunteer knowledge of how to identify if a child or young person is, or may be, at risk and respond appropriately

 - be relevant to the size, nature and resources of your organisation.

-Your policy sets out the steps your organisation will take to promote the safety and wellbeing of children.
+Your policy sets out the steps your organisation will take to promote the safety and wellbeing of children and young people.
 It should be tailored and relevant to your organisation’s focus and activities.

-Organisations must ensure that their policies and procedures meet minimum requirements for establishing a child safe environment.
+Organisations must ensure that their policies and procedures meet the minimum requirements for establishing child safe environments.

-Your organisation should craft a set of child safe procedures and a policy that best meets your services, activities and vision for a child safe environment.
+Your organisation should develop a set of child safe procedures and a policy that best meets your services, activities and vision for child safe environments.

-The child safe environment compliance statement sets out the minimum criteria your organisation must meet to provide a child safe environment.
+The Child safe environments compliance statement sets out the minimum criteria your organisation must meet to provide child safe environments.